Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Introduction

-In this work, we try to address the issue of complex Bloch vector components while using the Weyl operator basis to parametrize a qutrit.
-We do so by identifying 4 weight and 4 angular parameters and construct a four-dimensional(four-D) Bloch sphere from the weight parameters.
-We also obtain the constraints on the weight and angular parameters, which give a physical qutrit state density matrix.
-It is found that not all the points inside the four-D sphere correspond to a positive semidefinite matrix.
-But still, the new Bloch sphere has several features that looks like an extension of the qubit Bloch sphere.
-Namely, 1) the length of the Bloch vector determines the purity of the state, 2) the rank of a randomly chosen qutrit state can be guessed to a certain extent 3) the conditions for two orthogonal or mutually unbiased vectors are quite similar to qubit Bloch sphere under some restriction and 4) the Hilber-Schmidt distance between qutrit states is equivalent to a factor time the Euclidean distance in the Bloch sphere for some states.
-It is also conjectured that the orthonormal basis kets lie on the same Bloch vector or on the antipodal points, similar to what we observe in the qubit Bloch sphere.
-Further, we apply our representation to 1) identify mutually unbiased bases (MUBs) in 3 dimensions from the geometry of four-D Bloch sphere 2) to characterize the unital map acting on qutrit states and 3) to find the representation of ensembles generated from Hilbert-Schmidt and Bures metric.
-We also suggest a method to find a similar Bloch sphere representation in higher dimensions than three.
+In this work, we use the HW operator basis to represent a qutrit, and importantly, find a way to remove the presence of complex elements in Bloch vectors.
+In what follows, we identify four weight and four angular parameters; and observe that four weight parameters induce a unit sphere in $\mathbb{R}^4$.
+We also obtain the constraints on the weight and angular parameters, which give a physical qutrit density matrix.
+It is found that not all the points inside the sphere in $\mathbb{R}^4$ correspond to a positive semidefinite matrix.
+To unveil the geometric structure of qutrit state space, we study its two-dimensional and three-dimensional sections completely.
+Our study shows that these sections are unlike those studied in previous literature (cf. \cite{Goyal_2016}).
+This four-dimensional geometric representation enables us to retrieve the following properties of qutrits: \begin{itemize} \item The length of the Bloch vector determines the purity of the state.
+It is solely determined by weight parameters. \item The rank of a randomly chosen qutrit state can be guessed to a certain extent.
+We find that the rank one states live on the surface of the unit sphere.
+However, the rank three states live inside the spherical ball of radius $1/2$, whereas, the rank three states live anywhere but the surface of the sphere of unit radius. \item The conditions for two orthogonal or mutually unbiased vectors are quite similar to the qubit Bloch sphere under some restrictions. \item The Hilber-Schmidt distance between qutrit states is equivalent to a factor time of the Euclidean distance in the sphere for some states. \end{itemize} Further, as a potential implication of our representation, we establish the following properties meaningfully. \begin{enumerate} \item We identify mutually unbiased bases (MUBs) in $\mathbb{C}^3$ from the geometry of the Bloch sphere in $\mathbb{R}^4$. \item We characterize the unital map acting on qutrit states. \item We find the representation of ensembles generated from Hilbert-Schmidt and Bures metric. \end{enumerate} We were able to extend our method to qudits and show its importance in finding MUBs.